nice-fixes/how-todooo/vpn_on_xreal_beam.md

 # Install VPN on Xreal Beam

-When you install vpn apps and try to enable them it would allow you to click ok, this guide is a workaround using adb to click it for you.
+When you install vpn apps and try to enable them it doesnt allow you to click ok, this guide is a workaround using adb to click it for you.

 ###XREAL BEAM update 1.4.1